EDHEC "Europeans in Global Perspective - Community Institutions and Political Economy of Europe"

 This short-term exchange course is offered through GWSB exchange partner, EDHEC

 , and is taught by EDHEC faculty at the Nice campus in Southern France.
 This program combines a hands-on business perspective with historical, cultural, and economic analysis to take students on an intriguing journey through the spaces of European excellence and the global markets it serves.
-"Europeans in a Global Perspective - Community Institutions, Economic Development and the Case of Luxury Goods" will cover the following topics:
+"Europeans in a Global Perspective - Community Institutions and Political Economy in Europe" will cover the following topics:

 - European Institutions and Community Organization